 You can choose such a vendor to ensure that your drivers do not face difficulty switching to ELD from paper logs.

-ELD rule is a significant step towards creating a safe road environment for everyone and reducing accidents.
-It also protects the fleet from unnecessary liabilities and CSA score reduction.
+• The ELD rule is a significant step towards creating a safe road environment for all and reducing accidents.

 • The ELD system protects the fleet from unnecessary liabilities and reduces its Compliance, Safety, and Accountability (CSA) score.